ti-oluwa/djsm/README.md

 ## What is DJSM?

 DJSM is a light weight Python module that allows you to store secrets encrypted in a JSON file and access them easily in your Django project.
-It provides a simple interface to access the secrets in a JSON file.
 DJSM uses Fernet encryption combined with RSA encryption to keep secrets secure.

 [View Project on PyPI](https://pypi.org/project/djsm/)